 Rowling has said that Harry Potter “simply fell into [her] head” and “all of the details bubbled up in [her] brain.”
 She “[had] never felt such a huge rush of excitement and [she] knew immediately that it was going to be such fun to write.”

 We need to know the not-so-glamorous version of what it was like to write Harry Potter.
 We need to appreciate how disciplined Rowling had to be to develop her idea into seven hefty books.
 We have to know that she wasn’t lazily sipping mochas for two decades while jotting down a continuous stream of words like a literary Fountain of Youth.

 All too often we convince ourselves that we would write more if only we were well-known, or had more money, or could find more time.
-But none of that is what makes a writer.
+But none of that is what makes a writer a writer.
 It’s simply that a writer writes.

-Below I’ve compiled the oft-forgotten, non-fairy-tale version of the story behind Harry Potter.
+Below I’ve compiled the non-fairy-tale version of the story behind Harry Potter.

 Book One: Harry Potter and the Sorcerer’s Stone